Welcome to నా ఆలోచనలు My Thoughts

 Terrorism is a no ball.
 I stand for peace, yet there is no place for no balls.
 I mentioned this in response to Mr Imran Khan’s post on Instagram a few years ago.
 It’s still available: ‘Only fair deliveries please (with mention).
 The rules for no balls have changed since the days you played cricket.
 Peace is strength.
 Time for Pak to understand who is a true friend India or so-called countries who (recte that) use your country for their own needs.
 Hope goodwill is restored in the olympic (recte Olympic) season.’
 (2021)

-India’s first AI Data Centre is coming up in Naya Raipur in Chhattisgarh.
+India’s first AI data centre is coming up at Naya Raipur in CG.

 The girl child who has topped the tenth standard CG Board exam (results were declared on 7th May) is someone who is grappling with a serious illness yet displayed determination to achieve this feat.
 (Source: Zee MPCG).
 Not just in education, there have been instances in various fields wherein children have proved their mettle despite challenges across the country at various times.
 Another example that anything is possible.
 Yet the message again is to stay fit and don’t neglect your health.